JuliaLang/julia/doc/manual/performance-tips.rst

 Both :obj:`@simd` and :obj:`@inbounds` do a simple rewrite of the expression and delegate the optimizations to compiler, much like ``:meta`` expressions.
 This means they merely give the compiler license to optimize.
 Whether it actually does so depends on the compiler.
-As consequence how you write the expressions will have a final say on the output.
+How you write the expressions will have a final say on the output.

 The range for a ``@simd for`` loop should be a one-dimensional range.
 A variable used for accumulating, such as ``s`` in the example, is called